Accommodation that comes with your job

 it's their home too and you share living space with them

-If you don't have to pay rent and get normal wages for your job, then the accommodation provided by your employer is rent free.
+Your accommodation is free if you do not have to pay rent and get normal wages for your job.
 You can be evicted without a court order.

-If you don't have to pay rent but you get lower wages because of the accommodation, you are paying 'money's worth'.
+If you do not have to pay rent but get lower wages because of the accommodation, you are paying 'money's worth'.

 This means you're treated as if you paid rent.
-Your employer must apply for an eviction order unless you live with them.
+Your employer must get a court order to evict you unless you live with them.

 If you've been sacked unfairly

-You may be able to challenge an unfair dismissal through an employment tribunal.
+You might be able to challenge an unfair dismissal through an employment tribunal.

 This will take time.
 It's unlikely that you will be able to stay in your home during this process.

-If you rent from your employer but do not need to live there to do your job, you count as a 'service tenant'.
+You're a service tenant if you rent from your employer but do not need to live there to do your job.

 The type of tenancy you have depends on who you work for and rent from.
-For example, a private company or individual, council or housing association.
+For example, an individual, private company, council or housing association.

-Ask the council for help if you're facing homelessness in the next 2 months
+Ask the council for help if you are homeless or will be in the next 8 weeks.